-We play in my living room in Spokane Valley, specially outfitted for gaming, and our sessions look more like a dinner party than the back room of a game store.
+We play in my living room in Bellingham, specially outfitted for gaming, and our sessions look more like a dinner party than the back room of a game store.
 We don't play in a basement at mom's house, making meals of Cheetos and energy drinks and arguing over which Star Trek captain could beat up Gandalf.
 People show up, we have a meal and catch up while we discuss the events of the week, then take out our character sheets and start warming up our dice.

 We are intelligent, mature people with an understanding of how soap works who expect more from our entertainment than "roll dice, move token around game board."
 I don't run railroad plots or pre-written modules; I write all my own material and allow my players the freedom to explore and act as long as they're willing to accept the consequences of their actions.

 My games don't consist of one hour of arguing then six hours of combat.
 The emphasis is on roleplaying and each PC's progression and experience is based on the roleplay.
 The game is character-focused and character-driven, which means there are no plot hooks to drag you around and no path to follow.
 There is a plot and things will happen all around you, but it's up to you to decide how you interact with them.
 I don't force players to create characters that fit into party roles.
 Each character decides what they contribute to the dynamic as a whole.

 The game system is always chosen to be friendly to beginners.
 If you are familiar with any particular system, it will help.
 If not, don't fret.
 There's nothing to buy and no 400 page manual to memorize.
 Everything important will be printed out on a few pages for ease of reference.
 In fact, people new to roleplaying games often do better than those who've played things like D&D for years.